Sunday football proposal rejected at Irish FA AGM

-Northern Ireland Football League's Sunday football proposal is voted against at Irish FA AGM
+Sunday football: Northern Ireland Football League's proposal is rejected at Irish FA's AGM

 Last updated on .From the section Irish